V1Soft/CodeAI/README.md

 - [ ] **Human Interface**
   - Assigned To @JacobA1006
+  - *Help Wanted!*
+- This is a large project.
+Any help is accepted.

 - [ ] ~~**Take over the World!!!**~~ -- Self-explanatory
   - No help needed, I have it covered.